brucemack/brucemack.github.io/_posts/2024-06-27-input-output-writer-1.md

 typewriter: one to generate the keystroke (output) and one to detect it (input).
 This is the ultimate parallel port.

-One less obvious thing to note: two pins on the output connector provide access to the "interlock" mechanisms.
+One less obvious thing to note: two pins on the output connector provide access to the various "interlock" mechanisms.
 Continuity is provided between these two pins when **none** of the interlocks are engaged.
 In other words, any of the following breaks
 continuity: